pgpkg/pgpkg/docs/pages/tutorial.md

 ## Purging schemas

-When working with a new database schema, you will often want to throw your code away and start again - you don't want to create a bunch of migration scripts for changes that nobody will ever see.
+When working with a new database schema, you will often want to throw your database away and start again - you don't want to create a bunch of migration scripts for changes that nobody will ever see.